martenzander/postcss-mesh/README.md

 > [PostCSS](https://github.com/postcss/postcss) plugin to generate a completeley customizable grid

 ## Why Mesh ?!
 I know there are a lot of different grid systems already out there and most of them are pretty good.
 But none of them is offering the whole bandwidth of possible options.
-E.g. I wanted to have the ability to switch between different `displayTypes` (float | inline-block | flex) as well as I wanted to be able to overwrite certain parameters like `gutter` or `columnCount` for specific viewports.
+E.g. I wanted to have the ability to switch between different `display-types` (float | inline-block | flex) as well as I wanted to be able to overwrite certain parameters like `gutter` or `column-count` for specific viewports.
 That's how I came up with the idea to create my very own grid-system.
 Even though not every feature is fully supported yet, I thought I could share my work in progress.
 Another advantage of Mesh is that you are able to set as many different viewports and grids as you want and don't have to rely on a single config (e.g. how Bootstrap does).

-> Features that are not supported yet: **columnJustify**, **columnAlign**
+> Features that are not supported yet: **column-justify**, **column-align**

 ## Installation